arshad10x/MealFinder/README.md

 ## Description

-- The Meal Finder App offers step-by-step instructions on how to make Pizza or Cake with ingredients quantity.
-- A Meal Finder App that displays some recipes on one page and Search bar provided where you can enter any recipe and see its ingredients and instructions also provide step-by-step instruction and variety of foods.
+- A Meal Finder App that displays some recipes on one page and Search bar provided where you can enter any recipe and see its ingredients and step-by-step instructions are also provide.

 ## Link
 - Live Site URL: https://meal-finder-xi-five.vercel.app/